rbowsley/lamplighthelp/source/17-1-0_Adding_a_New_Project.markdown

 **Unsharing Fields**

-   You can share or unshare custom fields in profiles and {{activity}} records yourself from the System Administration menu.
+   You can share or unshare custom fields in profiles and {{activity}} records yourself from the system administration menu.

    - Go to the ‘Manage Custom Fields and Drop-down lists’ section.
    - Within this, if you are looking at profile fields for example, go to ‘People and Organisations -> Manage custom tabs and fields on profiles’.